Proofs¶

 the semi-column

-is used for judgemential composition.
-The second tactic is applied to all sub-goals created by the first one, unless the indices of some sub-goals are specified using atac_selector
+;is used for judgemential composition.
+The second tactic is applied to all sub-goals created by the first one, unless the indices of some sub-goals are specified using atac_selector.A different tactic can be applied to different sub-goals, for example

-combinator performs an or-else, i.e. tries applying the first tactic, and if that fails, applies the second one.
++combinator performs an or-else, i.e. tries applying the first tactic, and if that fails, applies the second one.

 The remainder behaves as follows: